-Figure 12-3 shows a test environment example.
+Figure 12-3 on page 49 shows a test environment example.
 Test vectors are sent and interpreted by the tester.
 In this example, the "board in test" is designed using a number of JTAG-compliant devices.
 These devices can be connected to form a single scan chain.